Lab-4: Malloc lab

 You will receive zero points if you break any of the rules or your code is buggy and crashes the tester.
 Otherwise, your grade will be calculated as follows:

-Performance of your malloc (40 points).
+Performance of your implicit-list (20 points).
 Two performance metrics will be used to evaluate your solution:

 Space utilization: The peak ratio between the aggregate amount of memory used by the tester (i.e., allocated via mm_malloc or mm_realloc but not yet freed via mm_free) and the size of the heap used by your allocator.
 The optimal ratio equals to 1.
 You should find good policies to minimize fragmentation in order to make this ratio as close as possible to the optimal.